EsotericSoftware/spine-runtimes/spine-flutter/README.md

 You can then open `spine-flutter` in an IDE or editor of your choice that supports Flutter, like [IntelliJ IDEA/Android Studio](https://docs.flutter.dev/get-started/editor?tab=androidstudio) or [Visual Studio Code](https://docs.flutter.dev/get-started/editor?tab=vscode) to inspect and run the example.
 Alternatively, you can run the example from the [command line](https://docs.flutter.dev/get-started/test-drive?tab=terminal).

-> **Note**: spine-flutter does not work on the web. spine-flutter uses spine-cpp underneath, which requires Dart FFI which is currently not supported on the web.